-You will produce a 1,500-word term paper, due June 6.
-The assignment requirements will be available in "Shared Documents" at MyBC.net.
-Next, the four brief "Discussion essays" will come from assignments from the weekly online readings.
-(These are described in weekly assignment sheets available in "Shared Documents" at MyBC.)
-Each essay should be 250-400 words.
+The four brief essays also will focus on assignments from the weekly online readings.
+Each essay should be one page in length, 250-350 words, single-space.
+It will answer one of the of the discussion questions.
 You do not need to write all ten assigned essays; you will choose two of the first five and two of the second five.
-Even if you don't do an essay from a week's assignment, however, you will need to prepare for class discussion at least one of its questions.
+But you will need to prepare for class discussion of at least one of the questions.

-There will be a midterm exam (May 9) plus a final exam (June 15).
+There will be a midterm exam (May 11) plus a final exam (June 18).
 You will be able to download a preparation sheet for each test.
-The midterm will include a multiple-choice section, an in-test essay, and a take-home essay.
+The midterm will include a 25-question multiple-choice section, an in-test essay, and a take-home essay.
 The final will be the same except that both essays will be done in the test-no take-home work.
-A preparation will be made available for each text.
+Multiple-choice questions will be found on a preparation sheet made available before each exam, while most essay questions are drawn from write the "Focus Questions" from lecture outlines.